naftulikay/terraform-aws-private-ecr-domain/README.md

 Lambda@Edge function runs in.
 This makes things especially frustrating.
 I wrote some Rust utility in anger, which will tail and aggregate multiple regions, but it's not in a place where I feel like I could publish the utility.

+Other solutions have used NGINX to rewrite the `Host` header and NGINX actually works.
+Therefore, I suspect that there is some awful CloudFront activity going on between the Lambda@Edge invocation and the actual request to the ECR origin.

 ## License

 Licensed at your discretion under either